Microlocal Morse theory of wrapped Fukaya categories: Examples

 Let $W: T^*M \to \CC$ be an exact symplectic fibration with singularities.
-The associated Fukaya--Seidel category is by definition $\W(T^*M, W^{-1}(-\infty))$.
-According to \cite{gpsstructural}, retracting the stop to its core does not affect the category: $\W(T^*M, W^{-1}(-\infty)) = \W(T^*M, \cc_{W^{-1}(-\infty)})$.
-Thus if the fiber is Weinstein, then we may calculate the corresponding Fukaya--Seidel category using Theorem \ref{sheaffukayaequivalence} (provided the core can be made subanalytic).
+The associated Fukaya--Seidel category is by (our) definition $\W(T^*M, W^{-1}(-\infty))$.
+According to \cite[Cor.\ 3.9]{gpsdescent}, retracting the stop to its core does not affect the category: $\W(T^*M, W^{-1}(-\infty)) = \W(T^*M, \cc_{W^{-1}(-\infty)})$.
+Thus if the fiber is Weinstein, then we may calculate the corresponding Fukaya--Seidel category using Theorem \ref{sheaffukayaequivalence} (provided the core is subanalytic).

-In particular, the sheaf-theoretic work on mirror symmetry for toric varieties may now be translated into assertions regarding the wrapped Fukaya category.
-Recall that \cite{FLTZ-Morelli} introduced for any $n$-dimensional toric variety $\mathbf{T}$ a certain Lagrangian $\Lambda_\mathbf{T} \subset T^*(S^1)^n$.
-They conjectured,\footnote{Strictly speaking, they conjectured the proper module version of this statement.} and \cite{kuwagaki} proved, that $\Sh_{\partial_\infty\Lambda_\mathbf{T}}((S^1)^n)^c = \Coh(\mathbf{T})$, where we use $\Coh$ to denote the dg category of coherent complexes.
+In particular, the sheaf theoretic work on mirror symmetry for toric varieties may now be translated into assertions regarding the wrapped Fukaya category.
+Recall that \cite{FLTZ-Morelli} introduced for any $n$-dimensional toric variety $\TTT$ a certain Lagrangian $\Lambda_\TTT \subseteq T^*(S^1)^n$.
+They conjectured,\footnote{Strictly speaking, they conjectured the proper module version of this statement.} and \cite{kuwagaki} proved, that $\Sh_{\partial_\infty\Lambda_\TTT}((S^1)^n)^c = \Coh(\TTT)$, where we use $\Coh$ to denote the dg category of coherent complexes.
 By Theorem \ref{sheaffukayaequivalence}, we may conclude:

-\begin{corollary} $\Perf\W(T^*(S^1)^n, \partial_\infty\Lambda_\mathbf{T})^\op = \Coh(\mathbf{T})$ \end{corollary}
+\begin{corollary} $\Perf\W(T^*(S^1)^n, \partial_\infty\Lambda_\TTT)^\op = \Coh(\TTT)$. \end{corollary}

-We note that this is a much stronger statement than \cite{abouzaid-toric}, in that it includes the case of non-Fano, non-compact, singular, and stacky $\mathbf{T}$.

-When $\mathbf{T}$ is smooth and Fano, it was expected that the $\Coh(\mathbf{T})$ should be equivalent to the Fukaya--Seidel category of the mirror Hori--Vafa superpotential \cite{hori-vafa}.
-To compare this expectation with Corollary \ref{wrappedcoh}, it suffices to show that $\partial_\infty \Lambda_\mathbf{T}$ is in fact the core of the fiber of said superpotential in the Fano case.
+When $\TTT$ is smooth and Fano, it was expected that the $\Coh(\TTT)$ should be equivalent to the Fukaya--Seidel category of the mirror Hori--Vafa superpotential \cite{hori-vafa}.
+To compare this expectation with Corollary \ref{wrappedcoh}, it suffices to show that $\partial_\infty \Lambda_\TTT$ is in fact the core of the fiber of said superpotential in the Fano case.
 This is shown under certain hypotheses in \cite{gammage-shende} and in general in \cite{pengzhou}.
+We summarize the above discussion in the right column of \eqref{eq:gammage-shende}.

+These results may be compared with \cite{abouzaid-toric}, which for smooth projective $\TTT$ gives a fully faithful embedding of $\Perf(\TTT)$ into an infinitesimal Fukaya category for the superpotential.
+In the Fano case, this is recovered and upgraded to an equivalence by taking proper modules of the formulation in \cite{gammage-shende}.